Fair Unknown: Maiden Blanches Mains at Ile d'Or

 The most significant of the side-quests is his aiding The Maiden of the White Hands (La Pucelle as Blances Mains), foiling the plans of her unwanted suitor Malgier le Gris ("Malgier the Grey") by defeating and killing him.
-The victory earns him the title to this kingdom and claim to wed the Maid himself, and they are enamored of each other.
-The Bel Inconnu overspends his time here in leisurely amorous idleness (recreantise), but leaves abruptly upon remembering his main quest/adventure, to complete his obligation to the Welsh princess.
+The victory earns him the title to this kingdom and a claim to wed the Maid himself, and they are enamored of each other.
+Le Bel Inconnu overspends his time here in leisurely amorous idleness (recreantise), but leaves abruptly upon remembering his main quest/adventure, to complete his obligation to the Welsh princess.

 The Maiden of the White Hands is also called at one point "Lady of the White Hands" (Demoiselles as Blances Mains), whom he had succored earlier.
 She is also referred to as a veritable "Fay" or "Fairy" of Ile d'Or by commentators as she was an enchantress manifesting magical powers.
 (Note: (Hippeau ed.
 1860) employs "la fée aux blanches mains" in the title, however, this does not actually occur in the text except for Hippeau's misreading "Fius es à Blances mains la fée" (son of Blanches Mains the Fay) at his v.
 3211. p.
 114, which is clearly an error for "Blanchemal the Fay" ((Fresco ed. & Donager tr.
 1992), v.
 3237).
 And even though (Schofield 1895) still uses the moniker "Fairy of the Ile d'Or" at p.
 212, he notes that he needed to perform a corrigendum to "Fée Blancemal" for the hero's mother, based on Wendelin Foerster's reading ((Schofield 1895) and n1).)
 After completing his main quest, he will have a chance to revisit the Pucelle to apologise for his abrupt departure after their initial acquaintance, and she will then reveal she had been aiding him all along using her magical powers.